mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 1. Websites would be able to launch DDoS attacks by coordinating UDP packet floods from browsers.

-2. New security holes would be created as JavaScript running in web pages would be able to craft malicious UDP packets to probe the internals of corporate networks and report back over HTTPS.
+2. New security holes would be created as JavaScript running in web pages crafted malicious UDP packets to probe the internals of corporate networks and report back over HTTPS.

 3. UDP packets are not encrypted, so any data sent over these packets could be sniffed and read by an attacker, or even modified in transmit.
 It would be a massive step back for web security to create a new way for browsers to send unencrypted packets.